 Founded in 1845, Baldwin Wallace was among the first colleges to admit students without regard to race or gender.
 That spirit of inclusiveness and innovation continues today.
 The academic program, rooted in the liberal arts, yet balanced by abundant opportunities for career exploration and application, is designed to prepare students to make a living...and a life worth living.
 Affiliated with the United Methodist Church, Baldwin Wallace University is an independent, coeducational University located in Berea, Ohio, a suburb southwest of Cleveland.
-Today, the University serves approximately 3100 full-time undergraduates, 800 part-time students in evening and weekend programs and over 700 graduate students in education and business administration.
+Today, the University serves approximately 3100 full-time undergraduates, 300 part-time students in evening and weekend programs and over 600 graduate students.

-The University maintains more than 50 academic programs within the following eight schools: business administration, education, health and physical education, humanities, Conservatory of Music, science and mathematics, and social sciences.
+The University maintains more than 50 academic programs within the following eight schools: business administration, education, health and physical education, health science, humanities, Conservatory of Music, science and mathematics, and social sciences.